nagasudhirpulla/taming_python/blog/skills/sftp_multiple_users.md

-## Skill - Setup SFTP with multiple users in Windows with read-only option
+## Skill - SFTP server in Windows with multiple users and read-only option

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)